-In patients with multiple myeloma, the combination of lenalidomide with dexamethasone is associated with an increased risk of venous thromboembolism (predominantly deep vein thrombosis and pulmonary embolism).
+In patients with multiple myeloma, treatment with lenalidomide monotherapy was associated with a lower risk of venous thromboembolism

-In patients with multiple myeloma, treatment with lenalidomide monotherapy was associated with a lower risk of venous thromboembolism (predominantly deep vein thrombosis and pulmonary embolism) than in patients with multiple myeloma treated with lenalidomide in combination therapy (see sections 4.5 and 4.8).
+(predominantly deep vein thrombosis and pulmonary embolism) than in patients with multiple myelomast reated with lenalidomide in combination therapy (see sections Interaction with other medicinal products and other forms of interaction and Undesirable effects).

-In patients with multiple myeloma, the combination of lenalidomide with dexamethasone is associated with an increased risk of arterial thromboembolism (predominantly myocardial infarction and cerebrovascular event).
-The risk of arterial thromboembolism is lower in patients with multiple myeloma treated with lenalidomide monotherapy than in patients with multiple myeloma treated with lenalidomide in combination therapy.
+In patients with multiple myeloma, the combination of lenalidomide with dexamethasone is associated with an increased risk of arterial $throm boembolism (predominantly\ myocardial\ infarction\ and\ cerebrov ascular\ event).
+The\ risk\ of\ arterial\ throm boembolism\ is\ lower\ in\ patients$ with multiple myeloma treated with lenalidomide monotherapy than in patients with multiple myeloma treated with lenalidomide in Consequently, patients with known risk factors for thromboembolism - including prior thrombosis - should be closely monitored.
+Action